 25% of the match must be cash on hand at the time of application.
-Remaining matching funds may be anticipated at the time of application, but must be received by the end of the grant period.
+Remaining matching funds may be anticipated at the time of application but must be documented at the time of application and be received by the end of the grant period.
 All expenses (both state grant and match) must be paid out (not merely encumbered) by the grant end date of June 1.